London Ringways: Ringways, 1960s

 In 1970, the British Road Federation surveyed 2,000 Londoners, 80% of whom favoured more new roads being built.
 In contrast, a public enquiry was held to review the GLDP in a climate of strong and vocal opposition from many of the London Borough councils and residents associations that would have seen motorways driven through their neighbourhoods.
 The Westway and a section of the West Cross Route from Shepherd's Bush to North Kensington, opened in 1970.
 It showed the public what the Ringways would be like for local residents and what demolition would be required, and led to increased complaints over the scheme.

-The GLDP received 22,000 formal objections by 1972.
+By 1972, the GLDP received 22,000 formal objections.
 The GLC realised that the South Cross Route might be impractical to build, and looked instead at integrating public transport through a new park-and-ride scheme at Lewisham that would serve a new Fleet line on the London Underground.

 The GLC attempted to hold on to the Ringway plans until the early 1970s, hoping that they would eventually be built.
 By 1972, in an attempt to placate the Ringway plan's vociferous opponents, the GLC removed the northern section of Ringway 1 and the southern section of Ringway 2 from the proposals.
 In January 1973, the enquiry recommended that Ringway 1 be built, but that much of the rest of the Ringway schemes be abandoned.

 The project was submitted to the Conservative government for approval and, for a short period, it appeared that the GLC had made enough concessions for the scheme to proceed.
 A report around this time commissioned by planning lawyer Frank Layfield showed that the GLDP was too dependent on roads for its transport plans.
 Because the GLC had proposed the Ringways as a complete scheme, protesters against specific parts of it in different areas were able to unite against a common goal, which led to the Layfield Inquiry successfully challenging the proposals.

 The Labour Party made large gains in the GLC elections of April 1973 with a policy of fighting the Ringways scheme.
 Given the continuing fierce opposition across London and the likely enormous cost, the cabinet cancelled funding and hence the project.

 Ringway 1

-Plan of Ringway 1 showing the parts of the central area scheme that were built.
+A 1960s plan of Ringway 1 showing the parts of the central area scheme that were built.
 Blue lines are roads built as planned, red lines those built later.
 Roads shown in grey were never built.

 Ringway 1 was the London Motorway box, comprising the North, East, South and West Cross Routes.
 Ringway 1 was planned to comprise four sections across the capital forming a roughly rectangular box of motorways.
 These sections were designated: